 - More expensive than the free shuttle

-- Could take slightly longer in heavy terminal traffic
+- It could take slightly longer in heavy terminal traffic

 Private Transfers & Ride-Hailing Apps